 - Use indoor voices in hallways and indoor places

-6. Research the theme parties or formal nights your cruise might have
+6. Research the theme parties or formal nights your cruise might offer

 Find out if your cruise line has a formal night (or two!)

-If you’re cruising on a more traditional line (think Princess, Holland America, or Cunard), you’re going to have at least one formal night.
+If you’re cruising on a more traditional line (think Princess, Holland America Line, or Cunard), you’re going to have at least one formal night.
 But don’t panic—you can always book an alternative dining venue or skip the public areas in the evening if you really dislike dressing up.

-But for those of us who love seeing our kids scrubbed up and donning a miniature suit or tiny gown, find out if your cruise line has formal night.
-Some cruises longer than seven days have two or more!
+But for those of us who love seeing our kids scrubbed up and donning a miniature suit or tiny gown, find out if your cruise line has a formal night.
+Some longer cruises might even have two—or more!

 Formal night is also the ideal time for a family portrait.
 Cruise line photos are notoriously expensive, but you only have to buy the pics that you like.

-Tip: Save tons of money by only purchasing the formal photos that you and your family love, and you might just score an amazing family photo with all the kids for about $25.
+Tip: Save tons of money by only purchasing the formal pics that you and your family love, and you might just score an amazing family photo with all the kids for about $25.